Veena-8833/Python-Hands-on-/README.md

 Next we learnt about logging modules, in that logging basics, logging levels, implementing logging, changing log format, logging to a file , advanced python logging and examples using logger objects. hands on lab on API logging topics and decorator to auto-log function.
 Also did hands-on on 2 tasks related to Cron job ssh

+Day 15, Week 3 – Summary
+Today we learnt about JSON and YAML fundamentals and how to work with them in Python.
+The key concepts covered include:
+JSON Basics – understanding keys, values, arrays, nested objects, and overall structure.
+YAML Basics – indentation rules, key–value formatting, lists, nested mappings, and how YAML differs from JSON.
+Python JSON & YAML Libraries – using modules like json and PyYAML to load, parse, read, and write structured data.
+Parsing API Responses – extracting specific fields, navigating objects/lists, and transforming API output.
+Hands-on Tasks – performing practical exercises involving JSON/YAML parsing and API-based operations.